jamesheald/COIN/README.md

 ### Fitting the model to data

-The COIN model is fit to data by finding the parameters that minimise the negative log likelihood of the data.
-To estimate this objective via simulation, define the data via the adaptation property:
+The parameters of the COIN model are fit to data using maximum likelihood estimation.
+To fit the model, first define the data via the adaptation property:
 ```
 obj.adaptation = randn(1,150); % random vector (for illustration)
 ```
 The adaptation vector should contain one element per channel trial and be ordered by channel trial number.
-Once the paradigm and parameters have also been defined (see [Properties](#properties)), the objective can be estimated by calling the objective_COIN method on object obj:
+Once the paradigm and parameters have also been defined (see [Properties](#properties)), the negative log likelihood of the data can be estimated by calling the objective_COIN method on object obj:
 ```
 o = obj.objective_COIN;
 ```
 This returns a stochastic estimate of the objective.
 It is stochastic as it is derived from simulations that are conditioned on random observation noise.
-To reduce the variance of this estimate and aid parameter optimisation, the number of runs used to obtain it can be increased via the property R (this is best done with [Parallel Computing](#parallel-computing) to avoid excessive runtimes).
+To reduce the variance of this estimate and aid parameter optimisation, the number of runs used to obtain it can be increased via the R property (this is best done in conjunction with [Parallel Computing](#parallel-computing) to avoid excessive runtimes).
 The estimate of the objective can be passed to an optimiser.
 It is important to use an optimiser that can handle a stochastic objective function (e.g. [BADS](https://github.com/lacerbi/bads)).

 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.